The description of the modern periodic table

 There are 4 blocks (s, p, d, and f). s-block elements are located on the left side of the periodic table and they are arranged in two groups (1 A) and (2 A).

 d-block elements are located in the middle of the periodic table, and they are arranged in eight groups (3 B), (4 B), (5 B), (6 B), (7 B), (8), (1 B) and (2 B).

-The elements of the group (A) are located on the left and the right sides of the table.
-The elements of groups (B) are located in the middle of the table, and the new number of group (5 A) is (15), while that of zero group is (18).
+The elements of the group (A) are located on the left and right sides of the table.
+The elements of group (B) are located in the middle of the table, and the new number of group (5 A) is (15), while that of the zero group is (18).

 You can download Science online application on google play from this link: Science online Apps on Google Play